 We highly recommend and support team participation to maximize the impact of content and drive initiatives within your organization faster and more efficiently.
 Organizations that send three or more participants will receive significant savings.
 Teams also have access to the full resources of Penn State during and after the program.

-Please register using the "Register for a Program" link above.
 We will be happy to hold a seat for you by calling (814) 865-3436.
 A reservation does not commit you to the program until you submit the registration form online.

 Contact us to speak with someone about this program.